 Frequently Asked Questions

-For pictures of our residence hall rooms see the floor plans and gallery.
+For pictures of our residence hall rooms visit the webpage for each residence hall.
 Most campus tours throughout the year provide a tour of a double room as well as the rest of the campus.
-For information on planning trips and setting up a tour of the campus check out our page about visiting Seattle University.
+For information on planning trips and setting up a tour of the campus, check out our page about visiting Seattle University.

 1. Very low rates of theft - electronics have walked away when students leave them unattended